-Psychiatrist are doctors who have undergone further training to specialize in the assessment, diagnosis and treatment of mental health conditions.
+Psychiatrists are doctors who have undergone further training to specialise in the assessment, diagnosis and treatment of mental health conditions.
 Psychiatrists can make medical and psychiatric assessments, conduct medical test, provide therapy and also prescribe medication.

-For the purpose of this report Medicare-subsidised services provided by a psychiatrist, included patient attendances (or consultations), group psychotherapy, tele-psychiatry, case conferences and electroconvulsive therapy.
+For the purpose of this report, Medicare-subsidised services provided by a psychiatrist, included patient attendances (or consultations), group psychotherapy, tele-psychiatry, case conferences and electroconvulsive therapy.
 Electroconvulsive therapy may be provided by either a psychiatrist or another medical practitioner together with an anaesthetist.

-The Gold Coast rate for psychiatry services per 100 people in 2018-19.
+The Gold Coast rate for psychiatry services per 100 people in 2020-21 were:

-- Aged 15-24 (11.8) was above the national rate (8.6) - 2,544 residents had a psychiatry consultation leading to 9,559 consultations in total. - Aged 25-44 (10.7) was above the national rate (9.4) - 4,767 residents had a psychiatry consultation leading to 18,260 consultations in total. - Aged 45-64 (13) was above the national rate (10.7) - 4,164 residents had a psychiatry consultation leading to 20,072 consultations in total.
+- Aged 15-24; above the national rate (12.8 vs 10.2 per 100 people) - o 3,150 residents had a psychiatry consultation leading to 10,488 consultations. - Aged 25-44; above the national rate (9.5 vs 8.7 per 100 people) - o 5,094 residents had a psychiatry consultation leading to 16,913 consultations. - Aged 45-64; above the national rate (9.5 vs 8.5 per 100 people) - o 3,869 residents had a psychiatry consultation leading to 15,474 consultations.